George Greeley: Early life and education

-Greeley was born Georgio Guariglia in Westerly, Rhode Island on 23 July 1917, soon after his family emigrated from Italy.
+Greeley was born Giorgio Guariglia in Westerly, Rhode Island on 23 July 1917, soon after his family emigrated from Italy.
 Most of the family's members were musically gifted and could play many instruments.
 His father, James, had three music schools and a traveling orchestra.
 Georgio was taught to read music at an early age and was playing piano and mandolin when he was five.
 He often played four-handed piano pieces with his father, and they gave father-son recitals.
 He studied music at Columbia University, where he met and formed a long-time friendship with composer/arranger/bandleader Paul Weston, with whom Greeley worked in later years at Capitol Records and Columbia Records.
 Greeley won a scholarship to the Juilliard School in New York, where he studied piano and composition, graduating in 1939.
 He also studied music at the University of Southern California, and studied composition privately with Ernst Toch.